timbielawski/wordpress-twitter-amp/README.md

 # wordpress-amp-santisers

-Plugin to load custom santisers for the amp wordpress plugin Current support for Twitter and Instagram
+Plugin to load custom santisers for the amp wordpress plugin.
+Current support for Twitter and Instagram

 ## Installation